platyplus/authentication-server/README.md

 - `DATABASE_URL=postgres://<username>:<password>@<host>:<port>/<database_name>`

   URL to connect to the Postgres database.
 The format is .
-For instance, `DATABASE_URL=postgres://postgres:@localhost:5432/postgres`
+For instance: `DATABASE_URL=postgres://postgres:@localhost:5432/postgres`

 - `PORT=8080`

-The port the server will listen to
+The port the server will listen to.

 ### Build and deploy on Docker